angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 The take home exercise is an interviewing practice that's existed for a while.
 It's been around for a while in the form of a case study, and I've seen it personally as an open ended development exercise.
 If completed well, it provides a great deal of insight into how the candidate works.
 Like any practice though, it isn't without its drawbacks.
 Aside from the issues companies face like cheating[1], take home interviews can artificially limit the prospective talent pool, in addition to self-select for dishonest candidates.

-This blog includes the story of two separate software engineers, both given a challenge project to complete as a part of their interview.
-Both challenge projects specify a 2 hour time limit, and both engineers complete their projects and eventually receive offers.
-The only difference is in how they approach the project.
-Hopefully in reading their stories you can see or strengthen a perspective I have on take home interview assignments.
+This blog tells the story of two separate software engineers, both given a challenge project to complete as a part of their interview.
+Both challenge projects specify a 2 hour time limit, and both engineers eventually receive offers.
+The only difference between the two stories is in how the engineers approach the project.
+By hearing these stories, I hope you come to see or strengthen a perspective I've had on this interview process for some time.

 # The junior's approach

-The first engineer is a 1.5 yoe journeyman software developer.
-His work is a bit rough, but he's motivated and has the skills to learn.
+Our first engineer is a 1.5 yoe journeyman software developer.
+His work is a bit rough, a bit shakey, but he's quite motivated and has the skills to learn.
 He's reached out to by a recruiter about an opportunity with an AI-focused startup and he's intrigued by the opportunity.
 He shares this interest and is asked to complete a challenge project for the company.
-His task is to build a chat application which demonstrates his skills as a full-stack developer.
+The task is to build a chat application which demonstrates his skills as a full-stack developer.

 On receiving the challenge project he immediately gets to work.
 He likes the company a lot and wants to stand out.
-The first day he starts with the backend and builds out the service and the configuration scheme.
+In the first day he starts with the backend and builds out the service and the configuration scheme.
 The configuration system itself is backed by sqlite and he writes a script to setup the configuration for the service.
-The next day he moves onto the login form and route development, employing a pbkdf2 password security scheme which should demonstrate his basic understanding of secure practices.
-He continues to build, adding to the back end and front end incrementally.
-He feels no pressure imposed by the artificial 2 hour limit, he only feels motivation to really deliver a knock out project for the team.
-He gets stuck many times along the way, sometimes for hours at a time - but in lieu of a real deadline he just works through these issues as they come up.

 ```
 Select an option...